 The researchers are sampling air in areas in England where cerium oxide-based fuel additives are being used in diesel buses.
 Using data collected in the study, scientists will build a computer model to examine how cerium oxide changes the composition of emissions from the buses.
 They are also looking at how emissions particles move from roadways to nearby areas where people may live and work.

 Preliminary results indicate that there may be significant differences in the size and composition of particles emitted from engines using cerium-oxide fuel additives.
-Research results are expected in 2013 and will provide information to inform future research directions.
+Research results will provide information to inform future research directions.

 Nanomaterial Research at EPA

 As part of a large US and international research collaboration, EPA is leading scientific efforts to understand how products containing nanomaterials interact with people and the environment.
 This research provides scientific tools and data to inform the development of more sustainable and effective nanomaterials, while also providing knowledge to decision-makers to inform policies made about these materials.
 Some highlights from this effort include research on:

 - Nanosilver: Silver nanoparticles can prevent the growth of some bacteria or fungi, making them a key ingredient in every-day products such as body soap, laundry detergent, and toothpaste.
 To investigate potential health risks of nanosilver, scientists from EPA and the University of Nevada, Las Vegas researched the changes that occur when nanosilver interacts with the acidic environment of a synthetic human stomach.
 Results showed that nanomaterials could alter the amount of silver that is absorbed by the body.